-I press my arms stiffly against my chest for fear a hair may slip out between the crevice where arm meets shoulder.
+I press my arms stiffly against my chest for fear a hair may slip from the crevice of my underarms.
 Sporting a spaghetti strap tank top–so little coverage–I fear the worst: that someone will notice I forgot to shave my armpits.
 As a middle schooler, there is nothing worse than showcasing your pubescence among your peers.

-At school, I get through most of the day before my friends catch on.
-My awkward movements—the tense-upper-body-backpack-grab, the permanent arm-criss-cross, the inability to raise my hand above my head to answer a question—offer a conclusive "hint."
+At school, I get through most of the day without my friends catching on.
+My awkward movements—a tense backpack grip, the permanent criss-cross of my arms, the inability to raise my hand in class—offer a conclusive "hint."

 Though my shaving regimen is a mix between shaving/not shaving/buzzing, I have nothing against women who do or do not shave areas of their body.
-And I realize that some women feel compelled to shave–even if they'd rather not–due to a variety of circumstances.
-Often times shaving does save you the awkward stares, uncomfortable moments, evil energy, and more.
+I realize some women like to feel hairless while others may feel compelled to shave due to a variety of pressures.
+Often times shaving does save you from the awkward stares and whispered insults.

 But damn, wouldn't it be nice to live in a world where women can shave/not shave if they wanted to?
-Without being shamed (aka wishful thinking)?
+Without being shamed?
+Idealism, I know.

 What about you?
 Do you shave/not shave?
 Why?
 Have any embarrassing hair stories?
 Let me know in the comments below.

 P.S.
 For further reading, Bustle has this pretty great article on shaving ads throughout the last 100 years.
 Worth a gander.

 All photographs in this article by Farrah Emami